Northumbrian Old English: History

+An Old English translation of the Lindisfarne Gospels, originally written in Latin circa 715 AD, was made around 970 AD in the Northumbrian dialect.

 Meanwhile, in Galloway, Northumbrian and Cumbric were progressively displaced by Galwegian Gaelic, a process probably complete by the 11th century.

 The anonymous author of the Northumbrian Cursor Mundi claimed southern English texts needed to be translated into northern dialects for people to fully understand what they were reading.
 Ralph Higden in 1364 described Northumbrian as incredibly difficult for southern natives to understand, believing the reason for this to be the "strange men an nations that speaketh stronglie" (i.e. the Scots) the region bordered.
 John of Trevisa spoke about nearby "strange men an aliens" in discussing northern English's alleged outlandishness, and in c.
 1440 Osbern Bokenam wrote about Scots' influence on northern English in his Mappula Angliae.

 By the 14th century, Lowland Scots became the main language of Scotland's Lowlands (excluding Galloway, which still spoke Gaelic).
 Despite this, Northumbrian began to lose its significance in England by the 16th century.
 Northumbrian dialectical terms, accents, and manners of speaking were considered incorrect and inelegant to those in power, who were seated in the south of England.
 As England began to centralise its power in London and the south of England, texts in the midland and southern dialects became the de facto standard.
 A great number of letters, poems and newspaper articles were written in Northumbrian and Cumbrian dialects throughout the 19th and 20th centuries; however, their use is declining in favour of Standard English.
 The modern Northumbrian dialect is currently promoted by organisations such as the Northumbrian Language Society and Northumbrian Words Project.
 Similarly, the closely related Cumbrian dialect is promoted by the Lakeland Dialect Society.